 Assessment for the Degree of Permanent Impairment

-For psychiatric injuries, DPI assessment must be conducted by the Medical Assessment Tribunal (GMAT ).
+For psychiatric injuries, the assessment must be conducted by the General Medical Assessment Tribunal (GMAT ).
 There is no review process for these assessments.

-For physical injuries, if the worker disagrees with the original assessment by a doctor, they can request referral to the MAT or ask the insurer to consider a medical review by a different doctor.
+For physical injuries, if the worker disagrees with the original assessment by a GEPI trained doctor (“doctor”), they can request referral to the MAT or ask the insurer to consider a medical review by a different doctor.
 The medical review process is a new step in the assessment process.
 WorkCover is required to decide within 10 business days of receiving the NOA response whether to have the injury re-assessed by a different doctor or refer it to the MAT.

-Outlined below is our protocol for arranging assessments of DPI and responding to requests for a new assessment.
+Outlined below is WorkCover’s protocol for arranging assessments of DPI and responding to requests for a new assessment.

 What is sent to the doctor and/or MAT

 WorkCover will send appropriate material from the worker's claim file to the doctor and/or MAT to enable assessment of the DPI.
 The claim file will include: